hectorip/Event-Reminders/README.md

 # Event Reminders

 In order to learn better Phoenix, I will create an application that will remind someone about his role in a near event.
+I will following [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix).

 This application is intended to help in organizing events that require participation of several persons.

 ## Features
 -  Register of an organization